Deep Convolutional Neural Network for Plume Rise Measurements in Industrial Environments: Experimental results and discussion

-The Wood Buffalo Environment Association (WBEA) operates a 167-meter tall meteorological tower with a clear sightline to the smoke stack at Syncrude.
-The camera system is mounted on this tower above the tree canopy height which is about 15 meters.
+WBEA operates a 10-meter-tall meteorological tower with a clear sightline to the smokestack at Syncrude (\url{https://wbea.org/stations/buffalo-viewpoint}).
+The camera system is mounted on this tower above the tree canopy because they are on a hill sloped downward from the tower location, and the biggest smokestack and its PC are always visible.
+The system consists of a digital camera with shutter control and a camera housing for weather protection with interior heating for window defrost and de-icing.
+The station powers the camera activation, and the images are recorded on a laptop.

 The Syncrude processing facility has six main smokestacks.
-The tallest one is about 183 m (600 ft) and the height of other five are between 31 m to 76 m.
-In order to isolate a single smoke plume rise, we have concentrated on the tallest one in the area which can help find the plume rise for one plume source.
-All six stacks are listed in Table \ref{table.Syncrude stacks information, including location}.

-Wind directions during capturing period were determined from the Mildred lake Air Monitoring Station (\verb"http://www.wbea.org"), which is located at the Mildred Lake airstrip (AMS02: Latitude: $57.05^{\circ}$, Longitude: $-111.56^{\circ}$), approximately 5km from the Syncrude facility.
+The tallest one is about 183 m, and the heights of the other five are between 31 m to 76 m.
+To isolate a single smoke plume rise, we have concentrated on the area's tallest one, which can help find the PR for one plume source.
+All six smokestacks are listed in Table \ref{table.Syncrude stacks information, including location}.
+Wind directions during the capturing period were determined from the Mildred lake Air Monitoring Station (\url{https://wbea.org/stations/mildred-lake}), which is located at the Mildred Lake airstrip (AMS02: Latitude: $57.05^{\circ}$, Longitude: $-111.56^{\circ}$), approximately 5 km from the Syncrude facility.

-The plume cloud imaging camera system consists of a digital camera with shutter control, and a camera housing for weather protection with interior heating for window defrost and de-icing.
-The camera activation and temperature control of the housing are controlled by a data-logger which is powered by a small solar cell.
-The camera is mounted high enough to image the smokestack and plume, ideally at a distance perpendicular to the dominant wind direction.